Athletic Performance and Energy Deficit

 With insufficient energy, estrogen levels may be too low to produce a normal menstrual cycle.
 Delayed menstruation, irregular cycles or missing cycles are signs that there is a hormone imbalance associated with slower bone formation.

-If AED is severe, low estrogen levels also block functions necessary for proper bone growth.
+If APED is severe, low estrogen levels also block functions necessary for proper bone growth.
 In addition, a diet without adequate calcium and vitamin D contributes to poor bone formation.
-Should the AED continue unchecked, poor bone growth may result in stress fractures and early osteoporosis, a disease where bones become fragile and are more likely to break.
+Should the APED continue unchecked, poor bone growth may result in stress fractures and early osteoporosis, a disease where bones become fragile and are more likely to break.

 Parents should contact their family doctor immediately.
 The doctor may refer them to a nutritionist or other specialist in behavioral therapy.
 In some cases, successful treatment may only require a relatively modest reduction in exercise, improved nutrition and a small increase in body weight.

-Coaches who are aware of possible AED symptoms - insufficient caloric intake, low weight, menstrual irregularity, stress fractures - should not hesitate to contact their athlete’s parents and tell them about AED and its health risks.
+Coaches who are aware of possible APED symptoms - insufficient caloric intake, low weight, menstrual irregularity, stress fractures - should not hesitate to contact their athlete’s parents and tell them about APED and its health risks.

 There are many health benefits associated with regular exercise or athletic competition, as long as athletes fuel their bodies with proper nutrition and rest to stay healthy and strong.